lonchop/melodysign/README.md

 <h1 align="center" id="title">MelodySign</h1>

-MelodySign is a landing page, where you can get in touch by filling out a form, to get a melody, music and lyrics composition service.
+Landing page, where you can get in touch by filling out a form, to get a melody, music and lyrics composition service.

 ## Table of Contents